 One of the most important things we can do with heat is to use it to do work.
-Do you know how an engine or a pump work?
+Do you know how a heat engine or a pump works?
 Well, let us see how heat engines and heat pumps operate in terms of thermodynamics.

 A heat engine involves a thermodynamic process that converts the heat supply in it into mechanical work.
 Let’s look at the types of heat engines.

 There are three main parts in an engine.
 A hot body called source, a working substance, and a body called sink.

 Source : There must be the source of heat of infinite thermal capacity, and that should be at a constant high temperature so that if any amount of heat is withdrawn from it or given to it, that does not affect its temperature.

 Working Substance : It must be some substance through which the heat is absorbed or rejected into the sink.
 This is the working substance.